 - Learn to Knit – I’m saving this goal for the winter months.

 - Live Clean – I’ve really struggled with this one since the pandemic hit and it bothers me every day.
 Last year we worked so hard to educate ourselves on ways to reduce plastic intake, increase use of non-toxic household and hygienic products, and compost responsibly.
-I’m frustrated and angry (with myself) to say that a lot of that disappeared when CoVid crashed the party.
+I’m frustrated and angry (with myself) to say that a lot of that disappeared when COVID crashed the party.
 Farmers’ markets closed, personal containers are no longer accepted at stores like Bulk Barn, we stopped composting, and out of nowhere I started buying plastic-packaged frozen pizzas, cookie boxes, and chip bags.
 It’s been rough, but the light at the end of the tunnel has begun to shine again.
 I’m contemplating getting us some pets (re: worms) and figuring out a composting system that will work for our home.
 The cookies, chips, and frozen pizzas no longer make the cut in our grocery runs.
 And word on the street is that personal containers may soon be accepted!
 I also started experimenting with homemade non-toxic household cleaners (aka vinegar solutions).
 Bit by bit I’m going to rock this one out of the park again.
 For now I will do what I can do, imperfectly and more consistently.

 Do I even need to elaborate in this category?
 In some ways I think this “mid-year goals review” for 2020 is kaput.
 At the same time, I’ve been enjoying local food truck adventures and scouting backyard gems.

-- Road Trip – The book I mentioned in the original goals post was Ron Brown’s “Top 160 Unusual Things to See in Ontario”.
+- Road Trip – The book I mentioned in January’s goals post was Ron Brown’s “Top 160 Unusual Things to See in Ontario”.
 I just published my first two blog posts on the adventures this month, here & here!
 I’ll be heading out on another (socially distanced) excursion this week and can’t wait.

 - Work & Live in 2 Countries – …………Yeah.
 Not happening.